 The rules of Practice and Procedure to be followed in PUCO cases are contained in Chapter 4901-1 of the Ohio Administrative Code (O.A.C.) which is available online at the LAW Writer® Ohio Laws and Rules site (http://codes.ohio.gov/oac/).
 To check for new or pending versions, see the Rules & Regulations of the PUCO.
 For information on the rules adoption procedures, see The Rule-Making Process and Pending Rule Changes.

-Section 4901.10 of the Ohio Revised Code specifies that the office of the Public Utilities Commission shall be at the seat of government in Columbus, and shall be open between 8:30 a.m. and 5:30 p.m. throughout the year, Saturdays, Sundays and legal holidays excepted.
+Section 4901.10 of the Ohio Revised Code specifies that the office of the Public Utilities Commission shall be at the seat of government in Columbus.
+The Docketing Division is open between 7:30 a.m. and 5:30 p.m.
+Monday through Friday (Saturdays, Sundays and legal holidays excepted).

 Rule 4901-1-02, O.A.C., provides: